Game Changing Tips for Writing HARO Pitches for Therapists

 Stay Away From Fluff

 Your responses to the journalists should be complete, but make sure you stay on topic.
 There’s no need for fluff when writing a HARO query pitch.
-Rather, expert sources are expected to stick to the topic and answer the question as clearly and concisely as possible.
+The expectation is that experts will stick to the topic and answer the question as clear and concise as possible.

-You can include your personal experience or maybe a few advantages and disadvantages of Suboxone treatments, but not much more beyond that.
-They don’t need to know about what modalities you use in your practice and how they’re more preferable than Suboxone.
+For example, you’re answering a query asking for an opinion on the effectiveness of Suboxone for addiction treatment.
+You can include your personal experience or a few advantages and disadvantages of Suboxone.
+You don't want to include much more beyond that.
+They don’t need to know about what modalities you use in your practice for addiction.
+Even though you want to be helpful, they don't need to know about how what you do is better than Suboxone.

 Write in Soundbites

-If your response is ready-for-print with no edits required by the reporter, they’re much more likely to pick you as the source.
+If your response is ready-for-print, they’re much more likely to pick you as the source.
 You’ve made their job easier because they can pick these soundbites straight out of your pitch.

-Speaking from your own experience can help make the soundbites more interesting as well because it gives the response a unique point of view, which a journalist is more likely to find useful and interesting.
+Speaking from your own experience can help make the soundbites more interesting.
+It gives the response a unique point of view.
+A journalist is more likely to find this useful and interesting.

-If the reporter is pressed for time, they might just use the information in the pitch, and not ask for any more details.
-This is the main reason why your response should fully answer their query.
+If the reporter is pressed for time, they might use the information in the pitch, and not ask for any more details.
+This is the main reason why your response should answer their query in full.

 Use an Appropriate Tone for the Pitch

 The best tone to use generally depends on the type of information the journalist wants.
-For example, if they are asking for opinions, personal experiences, or a therapist’s advice, then you should use a more personable tone.
+For example, the reporter might ask for opinions, personal experiences, or a therapist's advice.
+Then, you can use a more personable tone.
 If they’re asking for clear facts, it may be better to take on a more direct, formal, or clinical tone.

-Keep in mind that the reporter is most likely writing for the general public, so in both cases it's useful to avoid technical jargon.
-This isn’t a piece being submitted to a medical research journal so it’s more beneficial to put your answer in layman’s terms.
+Keep in mind that the reporter is most likely writing for the general public.
+So, in both cases it's useful to avoid technical jargon.
+This isn’t a piece being submitted to a medical research journal.
+It’s more beneficial to put your answer in layman’s terms.

 Keep a Close Eye on Your Word Count